yangyangnuc/markwang.github.io/README.md

     My research interest includes Vision SLAM,
     Object Detection and 6DOF measurement problems.

-Feb.
-2020: Two papers are accepted by CVPR 2020.

-Jan.
-2020: One paper is accepted by TPAMI.

-Jan.
-2020: Three papers are accepted by IEEE TIP.

-Dec.
-2019: Two papers are accepted by AAAI 2020.

-Sep.
-2019: Two papers are accepted by ICCV 2019.

-Apr.
-2019: We have released our stereo blur dataset

 -----------------------------------------------------
 ## Mar.
 2010: Vehicle Lane Detection Based On Particle Filter